kyma-project/examples/prometheus/README.md

     export KYMA_EXAMPLE_NS="{namespace}"
     ```

-1. Export the Helm release name which you want to use.
-It can be any name,, be aware that all resources in the cluster will be prefixed with that name.
+2. Export the Helm release name that you want to use.
+It can be any name, but be aware that all resources in the cluster will be prefixed with that name.
 Replace the `{release-name}` placeholder in the following command and run it:
     ```bash
     export HELM_RELEASE_NAME="{release-name}"
     ```

-2. Update your helm installation with the required helm repository:
+3. Update your Helm installation with the required Helm repository:

     ```bash
     helm repo add prometheus-community https://prometheus-community.github.io/helm-charts